wikinderbear/wikinder-rebase-2025-12-10/Counting-bears.md

 ## Prime numbers

-A number that cannot be rearranged into a rectangle[^4] is called prime.
-The first prime numbers are 2, 3, 5, 7, 11, ....
+A number that cannot be rearranged into a rectangle is called prime.[^4] The first prime numbers are 2, 3, 5, 7, 11, ....

 ```
 🧸